30-minute lesson: $30.00

 - Wall thickness: Flutes can come with different wall thicknesses.
 These are known as standard wall, heavy wall, and thin wall.
 These are all based largely on personal preference and none is particularly better than the other.
 It’s worth noting that a heavy wall solid silver flute will be much heavier when holding than a standard wall silver-plated flute.
 For students that have a lot of air and tend to over-blow, I recommend trying a heavy wall flute.

-I currently play on a solid silver Brannen-Cooper Brögger model flute and an original J.R.
+I currently play on a solid silver heavy wall Brannen-Cooper Brögger model flute and an original J.R.
 Lafin solid silver head joint with a 14K gold riser and Adler wings.